emarinier/nf-core-staramr/docs/usage.md

 ### Full samplesheet

 The input samplesheet requires two columns: `sample`,`contigs` with an optional third column `species`.
 The `species` column is used in the selecting of the Pointfinder organism database (empty if "None").
 Rows of the `sample` column within a samplesheet must be unqiue.
-All other columns will be ignored.
+Any additional columns that aren't named `sample`, `contigs`, or `species` will be ignored by the pipeline.

 A final samplesheet file consisting of `sample`, `contigs` and `species`.